Not-IITian/Icml_coseg_coloc/README.md

 # Icml_coseg_coloc

-This is source code (uncleaned) of the recent Icml submission.
-I hope to clean and add documentation in the coming weeks.
-This code builds on the source code of Armand Joulin Cosegmenation work.

-RUN OPTIONS:
-typeFeat : 'sift'
-typeKernel :'chi2'
+This is the source code (uncleaned) of a recent paper submission.
+Please wait for couple of weeks if you happen to come across this code.
+Using this code in current form is not recommended as it is a deadline code.